revoxhere/duino-coin/README.md

   <img src="https://i.imgur.com/0UJK85H.png" alt="Logo" width="320" height="50">
  </a>

-  A first-ever cryptocurrency that can be mined with regular home computers, smartphones, Arduino boards and many other platforms.<br>
+  A cryptocurrency that can be mined with computers, smartphones, Arduino boards and many other platforms.<br>

 **Duino-Coin is:**
 * **centralized ⇒ lightweight** - no need to download gigabytes of stuff